Meteorite.org

 • Meteorite Men on Twitter

-A complete stone meteorite (L6 chondrite) recovered in McLennan County, Texas.
+A complete stone meteorite (L6 chondrite) recovered in McLennan County, Texas, only a few days after it fell to earth.
 This meteorite was part of the spectacular February 15, 2009 fireball filmed by a cameraman in Austin.
-Note the black fusion crust which is typical of freshly fallen meteorites and flow lines, both created by the intense heat generated by the fireball.
-Learn more about the Texas fireball and meteorite >>>
+Note the black fusion crust which is typical of freshly fallen meteorites, and the numerous flow lines—both created by the intense heat generated by the fireball.

 Photograph by Leigh Anne DelRay / Callisto Images